-You might have worked on various data processing techniques, machine learning algorithms from understanding the business requirement, building the machine learning model to model’s validation process.
-Through this series, we are going to learn how to build ML model from scratch using Microsoft Azure Services i.e. on cloud for fraud detection.
+You might have worked on various data processing techniques, machine learning algorithms from understanding the business requirement, building the machine learning model to the model’s validation process.
+Through this series, we are going to learn how to build an ML model from scratch using Microsoft Azure Services i.e. on the cloud for fraud detection.

 Table of Content: